Why Financial Advisers Need to Use Social Media

 During her presentation, Rudin told delegates to think about digital or social platforms — such as Facebook and Twitter — as a way to amplify targeted messages.

 “Any marketing budget will come back in terms of return on investment,” she said.
 “The ultra-high net worth and high net worth are on the internet and on social media.
 Younger UHNW investors are more inclined to use social media as a communication tool and read their advisers’ blogs.
 If you’re not out there and the adviser next door is, who are they going to find?”

 She cautioned advisers that it was riskier to do nothing than to do something.
 “Don’t be invisible to Next Gen prospects.
 How are young wealthy different from Baby Boomers?
 They value transparency, community, and mobile convenience, and they trust their friends more than their parents.”
 You can watch the full video below:

-At the upcoming CFA Institute Wealth Management conference in Garden Grove, California, Michael Kitces, partner and director of research at Pinnacle Advisory Group, and publisher of the Kitces Report, will take the discussion a step further: Last year Rudin made the case for why advisers should be on social media.
-This year, Kitces will tackle the how in his session: “Getting Started with Social Media Strategies for Financial Planners and Investment Advisers.”
+At the 2014 CFA Institute Wealth Management conference in Garden Grove, California, Michael Kitces, partner and director of research at Pinnacle Advisory Group, and publisher of the Kitces Report, took the discussion a step further.
+Rudin made the case for why advisers should be on social media.
+Kitces tackled the how in his session on social media strategies for financial planners and investment advisers.

 If you liked this post, don’t forget to subscribe to the Enterprising Investor.